dlstrong/dena-conversion/README.md

 # dena-conversion
-This is a practice project for Software Carpentry.
+This is a practice project for Software Carpentry, modified for the June 2018 IT Pro Forum.